 When you understand your needs, you can be the shipper of choice for your ideal customers.

 What is My Role as a Shipper?

-To accomplish this, you are going to need a need a well-organized team.
-Remember, as a shipper, you are responsible for that first transfer of your product, and this involves many various tasks.
-These tasks include inventory, proper storage, packing, selecting the product, and different systems of record keeping and accounting.
+To accomplish this, you are going to need a well-organized team.
+Remember, as a shipper, you are responsible for that first transfer of your product, and this involves many tasks.
+That includes inventory, creating a transportation management system, proper storage, packing, selecting the product, and different systems of record-keeping and accounting.

 Guaranteeing the delivery of a quality product might involve the use of specialized equipment when tracking as you prepare your cargo to for shipping.
 This preparation can include hand trucks, conveyor belts, forklifts, computer systems, and even code scanners.

 Additionally, your cargo must be adequately and securely packed.
 Good packing involves using the correct materials to safeguard your product.
 Also, keep in mind your shipment must include a shipping label and packing slip for each item.
 From there you must document and maintain shipping records.
 Proper documentation often requires investing in a comprehensive computerized system.

 Once the cargo is ready to be shipped, scheduling shipments with the right freight carrier is essential.
 Consider the volume, weight, cost, and fragility of your products when choosing a carrier.
 You and your support staff should monitor all financial transactions that go into any receiving, storage, and any other shipping services you may incur.

 Finally, please take into consideration your staff as they handle and pack your product.
 Unfortunately, many packing materials may be hazardous.
 It is your responsibility as the shipper to be familiar with the codes and safety measures involved in providing a safe environment to your employees and the safety of the final customer.
 Check with the Department of Transportation rules for transporting hazardous materials.